 “In everyone’s life, you have someone you’re looking up to or looking down to or looking sideways at.” – Grant Cardone.

 Grant Cardone began his career after college working for a sales company.
-He lived in Houston, TX; LaJolla, CA; and Los Angeles.
+He lived in Houston, TX, LaJolla, CA, and Los Angeles.
 Within this timeframe, he developed a bad drug problem which led him to do a stint in rehab.
 Upon leaving rehab at age 25, Grant had a new lease on life.
 He hated his sales job but hated being broke even more.
-He also knew that having that job kept him busy and focus so he didn’t have time for drugs.
+He also knew that having that job kept him busy and focused so he didn't have time for drugs.
 Grant became a millionaire within the next five years while working as a car salesman and investing in real estate on the side.

 “Your greatness is limited only by the investments you make in yourself” - Grant Cardone.

 While a car salesman, Grant Cardone invested in his first property, a single-family property in Houston.
 After renting to tenants for seven months, they left.
-Leaving Grant Cardone’s cash flow to dry up.
+Grant Cardone’s cash flow dried up.
 This would be his first lesson in real estate.
 He never wanted to depend on one tenant for income and cash flow.
 It was five years later but he decided his next property would be a multi-family complex in San Diego.
 Within a month of his first multi-family purchase, he successfully acquired his second property.
 His strategy was to use money from the first two to fund the third.
 He continued to use this strategy and slowly acquired more and more property.
-By 2012, Grant Cardone’s company was dubbed to have the largest private party acquisitions in Florida.
+By 2012, Grant Cardone’s company was said to have the largest private party acquisitions in Florida.
 Today, he owns 4.500 apartments.

 Grant Cardone has authored five books: